For years, this was the biggest limitation of WordPress.com.

-In this guide, we’ll break down exactly what changed, why it matters, how it affects comparisons with other platforms, and whether WordPress.com now makes sense for your site in 2026 and beyond.
+In this guide, we’ll break down what changed, why it matters, and whether WordPress.com is now actually worth using in 2026 and beyond.

 Quick Answer: WordPress.com now allows third-party plugins and themes on all paid plans.
-This means users no longer need to upgrade to a Business plan to customize their site with SEO tools, performance plugins, ecommerce extensions, or custom themes, while still benefiting from managed hosting and built-in security.
+This means you no longer need a higher-tier plan to use SEO tools, performance plugins, ecommerce features, or custom themes, while still benefiting from managed hosting, security, and automatic updates.

 Table of Contents: